Hacker Rank SQL Challenges Basic Select

 Pseudocode:

-1. Select only name field.
+- Select only

-2. Order the result by name in ascending order.
+namefield.- Order the result by

-SELECT name FROM employee
+SELECT name FROM employee ORDER BY name;

 Employee Salaries